Ranch Pros Real Estate

 Time to work.

 I really had no one to blame but myself for this.
-I am the professional that they reached out to for help and although they were driving the car, I continued to put gas in the car.
+I am the professional that they reached out to for help and although they were driving, I continued to put gas in the car.

 It was a mistake.